tusharshahrs/pulumi-home/aws-classic-ts-vpc-eks2-spot-nodegroup/README.md

  - requires aws ebs csi driver for k8s 1.23+
  - Disabled node-exporter and kube-state-metrics (recommended) since they are installed due to the prometheus helm chart.
  - installed via helm chart(release)
+ - This is local, i.e. localhost:9090, not the cloud.
+If you want cloud, change the `kubecost_token` to this: https://www.kubecost.com/install#show-instructions

  ## Cluster AutoScaler
  - installed via helm chart(release)